siphiwekhumalo/SkipSize-REM-Waste-Management-/README.md

-A modern, responsive web application designed to simplify skip size selection for WeWantWaste customers.
  Built with React, TypeScript, and featuring an engaging 3D animated interface with real-time filtering and interactive 360-degree product visualization.
 ## 🎨 Design Approach & Redesign Philosophy
 ### Our Redesign Strategy
 This project represents a complete reimagining of the traditional skip selection experience, moving away from conventional layouts to create a modern, engaging interface that reflects WeWantWaste's commitment to innovation.